MrChu/jquery-ellipsis/README.md

 # jquery-ellipsis V1.0
-A simple omit the extra text plugin by jquery...
+A simple omit the extra text plugin...

 ##Usage